BojanJurca/Neural-Network-from-Scratch-for-Arduino-A-Clap-Recognition-System/README.md

 $$
 \\ He = N \left( 0, \sqrt{\frac{2}{I^{L}}} \right)
 $$

+When the Sigmoid activation function is used, input values are squashed into the range between 0 and 1.
+This nonlinearity can lead to vanishing gradients, making it difficult for backpropagation to effectively update the network's weights.
+Xavier initialization addresses this issue by keeping the variance of activations and gradients stable across layers, improving signal flow during training.

+In contrast, the ReLU activation function zeroes out all negative inputs, effectively “killing” half of the signal.
+To compensate for this drop in signal strength, He initialization uses a larger variance than Xavier.
+This helps maintain the flow of information through the network and ensures more stable training with ReLU-activated layers.

 C++ has a built-in pseudo-random generator that produces uniformly distributed random values.
 The Box-Muller transform can efficiently transform them into Gaussian distributed random numbers.
 It produces two independent random numbers _N<sub>1</sub>_ and _N<sub>2</sub>_ from two independent uniformly distributed random numbers _U<sub>1</sub>_ and _U<sub>2</sub>_ in the interval (0, 1), but we only need one of them.